 - April 1, 2016: Generators of 8 cubic yards or more of organic waste per week

-- January 1, 2017: Generators of 4 cubic yards or more of organic waste per week.
+- January 1, 2017: Generators of 4 or more cubic yards or more of organic waste per week.

-- January 1, 2019: Generators of 4 cubic yards or more of solid waste per week.
+- January 1, 2019: Generators of 4 or more cubic yards or more of solid waste per week.

-- Summer/Fall 2021: Generators of 2 or more cubic yards of solid waste per week, if statewide disposal of organic waste is not decreased by half in 2020
+- December 31, 2020: Generators of 2 or more cubic yards of solid waste per week.

 *Note: Multifamily dwellings are not required to have a food waste diversion program.